World stocks mark time ahead of U.S. data, earnings

 In the currency market, the dollar was up 0.1% against the yen at 108.01 while the euro bought $1.1244.

-The dollar index <.DXY>, which tracks the greenback against a basket of six major rivals, was a touch stronger at 97.063.
+The dollar index, which tracks the greenback against a basket of six major rivals, was a touch stronger at 97.063.

-Sterling was back on the ropes, falling below $1.25 as Brexit and economic concerns weighed ahead of British labour market data for the month of June, due at 0930 GMT.
+Sterling was back on the ropes, falling below $1.25 as Brexit and economic concerns weighed ahead of British labor market data for the month of June, due at 0930 GMT.

 Oil prices steadied after earlier easing on signs that the impact of a tropical storm on U.S. Gulf Coast production would be short-lived.